-To become a Chartered Tax Adviser, candidates will need three years’ professional experience and to pass six tax papers.
+To become a Chartered Tax Adviser, candidates will need three years’ professional experience and to pass six examinations.
 Candidates are examined on two specialist tax subjects and must also show an understanding of a broad range of taxes, as well as applying their knowledge to a practical case study.

 Credits are available for candidates who have passed the examinations of certain other professional bodies prior to sitting the CTA exams.
-Candidates must be registered with the Institute for six months before the exams, which are held in May and November.
-For those pursuing a career in international tax, the CIOT also offers the Advanced Diploma in International Taxation (ADIT).
+Candidates must be registered with the Institute for four months before the exams, which are held in May and November.
+For those pursuing a career in international tax, the CIOT also offers ADIT, the specialist, advanced qualification in international and cross-border taxation.

 Qualification: Certified Practising Accountant (CPA)